MrJithil/nodejs.dev/src/documentation/0052-nodejs-streams/index.md

 There are four classes of streams:

-* `Readable`: a stream you can pipe from, but not pipe into (you can receive data, but not send data to it).
-When you push data into a readable stream, it is buffered, until a consumer starts to read the data.
+* `Readable`: a stream which could be used for read data from it.
+In other words, its `readonly`.
-* `Writable`: a stream you can pipe into, but not pipe from (you can send data, but not receive from it)
+* `Writable`: a stream which could be used for write data to it.
+It is `writeonly`.
-* `Duplex`: a stream you can both pipe into and pipe from, basically a combination of a Readable and Writable stream
+* `Duplex`: a stream which can read and write data, basically its a combination of a `Readable` and `Writable` stream.
-* `Transform`: a Transform stream is similar to a Duplex, but the output is a transform of its input
+* `Transform`: a `Duplex` stream which reads data, transforms the data, and then writes the transformed data in the desired format.

 ## How to create a readable stream